 The World Largest Salmon BBQ is held each year on the first Saturday in July.
-This year it is July 2nd.

 All proceeds are used to improve salmon populations on the Northern California coast.
 Click to see Projects that have been funded by the Salmon Restoration Association.